wrightmat/dnd-eberron/characters/Yllosavax.md

+---
+gender: Female
+race: Dragon
+subrace: Metallic (Silver)
+occupation: Faction Leader, Protector of Sharn
+alignment: Lawful Good
+---
  #npc [[Draconic Factions]] [[The Silver Scales]]

-Gender:: Female
-Race:: Dragon
-Subrace:: Metallic (Silver)
-Alignment:: Lawful Good
-Occupation:: Protector of Sharn

-"It's my duty as a member of an elder species to protect and guide other peoples."
+>"It's my duty as a member of an elder species to protect and guide other peoples."

 Yllosavax is the leader of the Silver Scales, Paladin Protectors of the Realm.